Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Turtle Talk with Crush

-Turtle Talk with Crush is approximately fifteen minutes long and runs throughout most of Epcot’s regular park hours.
+Turtle Talk with Crush is the second dedicated attraction in The Seas Pavilion.
+This is an interactive experience that children adore.
+It is approximately fifteen minutes long and runs throughout most of Epcot’s regular park hours.
 Check the My Disney Experience App on the day of your visit for exact times.

+Typically, the longest wait time will be for the next show to begin.
+So, while this attraction does offer Lightning Lane, you shouldn’t need it.
 After entering the theater lobby, several pre-show elements help keep guests entertained.
 For instance, there’s Mr. Ray’s Lagoon, which has baby sting rays and sharks!

-As he engages the audience, he will select members and ask them questions.
-Then he allows children to ask him questions.
+When it’s time to enter the theater, children are encouraged to sit on the floor in front of the screen, while their parents can sit on benches directly behind them.
+Soon, Crush appears on the screen.
+He’s the sea turtle from Disney and Pixar’s Finding Nemo and Finding Dory.
+As he engages the audience, he selects members and asks them questions.
+Then, he allows children to ask him questions.
 For example, you might ask him what turtles eat or if he is afraid of other sea creatures.

 From my experience, children seem exceptionally engaged with the interaction, even when they aren’t selected to ask a question.
 It’s also a fun way to learn about sea turtles.
+Throughout the interaction, some of Dory’s Friends, like Bailey the Beluga whale and Destiny the whale shark, stop by.

 Related: Turtle Talk with Crush at Epcot